 The more data analyzed, the better.
-The key is to look at every possible access and activity feed so you can connect the dots across applications, systems, groups, devices and more to effectively root out truly risky anomalous behavior.
+The key is to look at every possible access and activity feed so you can connect the dots.
+Consequently, connecting across applications, systems, groups, devices, and more to effectively root out truly risky anomalous behavior.
 If someone logs in at midnight, is that person doing a system update?
 Or, has his account been compromised and is this a data exfiltration attempt?
 Examining context across the entire environment is the only way to identify truly aberrant behavior.
 You don’t want to be generating false positive alerts because you didn’t realize the infrastructure team was doing an upgrade.
 The data is there.
 It just needs to be part of the analytics pool of data.
 The best UEBA solutions ingest the most data feeds out-of-the-box, and have the best machine learning models to do that data justice.

 Below are some of the data types that Gurucul UEBA can ingest: Document Repository, Data Loss Prevention (DLP), Authentication, Source Code Management systems, HR and Administration system data, Mobile Computing data, Network and Infrastructure data, data from Security Information Event Management (SIEM) systems, Access Control Systems (Badging), data from cloud applications, data from database systems, directory and LDAP data, VPN data, data from file storage systems, data from Identity Management systems, data from Privileged Access Management systems, threat and vulnerability systems, social media data, case management systems, EMR and HER data, and financial data.
 You need to be able to connect the dots across multiple data siloes to see the full picture of what is happening in your environment.

 As data is ingested, analytics leverages machine learning algorithms to process data in real time.
 Gurucul UEBA uses a number of analytical techniques and machine learning models to predict and detect threats, including: Link Analysis (Soundex, Fuzzy Logic), Feature Analysis (Principle Component Analysis), Behavior Analysis (Supervised, Unsupervised, Semi-supervised, Deep learning, Bayesian Network, Sentiment Analysis, Classification), Peer Group Analysis (Cluster, K-means), Outlier Analytics (LOF, K-NN) and risk scoring (Decay, Basel Index).
-There will be an entire blog dedicated to Machine Learning later in this series so stay tuned for that!
+There will be an entire blog about Machine Learning later in this series, so stay tuned for that!

 Analytics Requires a Big Data Platform

 Gurucul made this decision because we knew our client’s backend underlying data layer could change at any time.
 And, we wanted to be able to support any data lake – which is how we’ve always been positioned.
 Further, we are not dependent on a specific format for data ingestion.
 Hortonworks and Cloudera both use different formats for data ingestion (for example).
 Even if they come up with a new, combined data format as a result of the merger, it doesn’t matter to us.
 There is no change on our part.
 We are data independent.
-We can ingest data from any source, in any format.
+In other words, we can ingest data from any source, in any format.

 Analytics Generates Risk-Prioritized Intelligence

 The output of analytics is risk-prioritized intelligence.
 Analytics is the math and science that provides data-based insight for you to make informed decisions.
-And, those decisions can be automated and orchestrated for optimum effect in environments where you are looking at millions of events (or activities) per second.
+And, those decisions can be automated and orchestrated for optimum effect in environments; where you are looking at millions of events (or activities) per second.

 Gurucul’s Risk Engine uses various contributing factors to calculate risk scores, including historical behavior, user context across multiple resources, type of anomaly, access level, resource and model risk ratings, etc. to aggregate the scores and provide early indication of risk providing predictive capability.